abergs/docs-playground/src/guide/concepts.md

 The FIDO2 specification defines several user identifiers which are or can be used by passwordless.dev in various registration and sign-in operations:

+- A **UserId** is

-- The **Userid** is a unique string that represents the [WebAuthn Userhandle](https://www.w3.org/TR/webauthn-2/#dom-publickeycredentialuserentity-id).
+is a unique string that represents the [WebAuthn Userhandle](https://www.w3.org/TR/webauthn-2/#dom-publickeycredentialuserentity-id).
 The userid is not meant to be displayed to a user and does not contain personally identifieable information (such as email, name).
 Authentication attempts are made with the userid and not individual names or display names.
+- A **username** is
+- A **display name** is
-- An **alias** is a user-facing reference to a userid.
-An alias is assigned to a userid for login purposes (username, email).
-Multiple alias' can be connected to a userid with the [Alias API](api/#alias) endpoint.
+- An **alias** is a user-facing reference to a `userId` which allows sign-in with additional usernames, email addresses, etc. By default, aliases are hashed before being stored to preserve user privacy.
+Multiple aliases can be set for a `userId` by making requests to the `/alias` endpoint ([learn more](api.html#alias)), however the following rules should be taken into consideration when allowing users to create aliases:
+  - An alias must be unique to the specified `userId`.
+  - An alias must be no more than 250 characters.
+  - A `userId` may have no more than 10 aliases associated with it.

 ## passwordless.dev